 Another way to save on the cost of meat is to stretch a single piece of meat into several portions.
 According to Heart.org, a serving of meat or poultry should be about 3 ounces, which in size is equal to a deck of cards…which is much smaller than what many of us have become accustomed to consuming in one meal.

-For frugal cooking, stretch a single chicken breast to two meals, use half the meat and twice the veggies for stew or use grains or beans as additional protein sources for casseroles.
+For frugal cooking, try to stretch a single chicken breast to two meals (or if you are cooking on a budget for two, only use one chicken breast for both of your meals).
+When making frugal dinners, use half the meat and twice the veggies for stew or use grains or beans as additional protein sources for casseroles.

 Pro Tip: When I first starting using less meat, I investigated mock meat products as an alternate source.
 What I found was that faux meat is rarely frugal – and often contains unhealthy additives.
 Therefore, I skip the meat alternatives and stick to unprocessed protein sources…and when I’m craving meat, I splurge and buy it.